Risk Factors of Breast Cancer

 - Alcohol consumption.
 The more alcohol you drink, the higher your risk of developing breast cancer.
 To reduce your risk, the American Cancer Society recommends consuming a maximum of one alcoholic beverage per day (For women: 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of liquor).

 - Weight.
 Excess body fat is associated with increased blood insulin levels and increased estrogen levels in women – both of which have been associated with breast cancer.
 If you're overweight, work to change that by eating reasonable portions of healthy foods and increasing your physical activity.
-Talk with your doctor about what is a good plan for you.
+Talk to your doctor about what is a good plan for you.

 - Birth control.
 Oral contraceptives have been linked to a slightly higher risk of developing breast cancer.
 To reduce this risk, consider other forms of contraception (such as IUD or condoms).